junxit/us-congress-bills-115/metadata.md

 - 2017-05-16 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S2955)
 - 2017-05-16 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S2955)
 - 2017-05-16 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S2955)
+- 2017-05-17 — Message on Senate action sent to the House.
+- 2017-05-17 — Received in the House.
+- 2017-05-17 — Referred to the House Committee on the Judiciary.